Shotguns can be used by all classes except Infiltrators.

 On a personal note, I found that Blackhand makes a great combination with shotguns, but the downside was that I kept using Blackhand more than my actual primary weapon.

-Awareness implant is useful for making plays near cover.
+Counter Intelligence will make flanking enemies much easier, and it’s also useful for making plays near cover.
 It is a human instinct to “address the threat”.
 When you get under fire, you naturally want to see who’s shooting at you.
 But often if you do, you will not have enough time to retreat to safety or fight back.
 If you are able to break this bad habit, this implant will be useful to you.

 Example situation: you run a shotgun loadout, and run on a rooftop.
 Somebody shoots you, you see hit markers and enemy pops up on the minimap.